 Want are you passionate about

 What gets you up in the morning

+Where do you want to be in 5-10 years

 For me and the reason I’m with you, is my passion for helping others achieve more.
 My career is based on my passion to help others.

+And this builds out my mission statement.

+Mission Statement

+What do we do today?
+For whom do we do it?
+What is the benefit?
+In other words, Why we do what we do?
+What, For Whom and Why?

+My Mission

+What do we do today?
+For whom do we do it?
+What is the benefit?
+In other words, Why we do what we do?
+What, For Whom and Why?

+‘Empower IT people to be better today than they were yesterday so they can achieve their life’s work’.

+Makes decision making on what I’m doing easier as I can match the work against whether it is achieving my mission

+You should think about building out your mission statement.
+Once you have this and have an idea for a career.
+You need to realize something…

 Rome wasn’t built in a day and neither will your career

 If you are an SMB client support specialist, you won’t be a future 500 cloud architect overnight